caspergrl/GT-UX-UI-Dec2022-June2023/03-week/02-lesson.md

 Start by defining usability and providing examples.
 Then move on to define and give examples of heuristics.
 Finally, walk through the 10 usability heuristics.

-### Review the Quote by Steve Krug

-Steve Krug is a UX designer and is best known for his book *Don't Make Me Think* about human-computer interaction and web usability.

-> **Ask:** "How many students have read his book Don't Make Me Think?"

-- Recommend reading it and having in your UX library.

-### Usability

-Today we'll create wireframes, make prototypes, and conduct usability testing.
+## SLIDES 1-4
+Review

+## SLIDE 5
 - As designers, our goal is to build products that are easy to use.
 Share UX author Steve Krug's quote: "Usability really just means making sure that something works well: that a person of average ability and experience can use the thing—whether it’s a website, a toaster, or a revolving door—for its intended purpose without getting hopelessly frustrated."

+Steve Krug is a UX designer and is best known for his book *Don't Make Me Think* about human-computer interaction and web usability.

+## SLIDE 6

 "Usability" refers to how easy it is to use a product, or not, and what makes it so.